 I try to soak up as much as I can from telecasts.
 Especially when a six time Major Champion is in the booth telling you how he got the job done.
 You should do the same.

-Here’s what Nick had to say to Keegan Bradley about breathing after he missed a 4 foot par putt on the 10th green Sunday.
+Here’s what Nick had to say to Keegan Bradley about breathing in golf after he missed a 4 foot par putt on the 10th green Sunday.

 When adversity hits, the heart starts to beat a little faster.
-Sweating and the shakes may also creep into your body.
+Tension and the shakes may also creep into your body.
 But how can you deal with pressure?